Whenever I walk on this road that supplies access to Trestle Creek and Parker Creek Falls I always find something new to photograph.

 These are poisonous (cardiac stimulant).

-Over water, in flight and getting nectar from foxglove (no cardiac issues).
+In flight and getting nectar from foxglove (no cardiac issues).

 Battle - Tiger vs Pale swallowtail (Tiger won), July 10.4MB 720p 13.7 sec